ArtSabintsev/Siren/README.md

 ### About
 **Siren** checks a user's currently installed version of your iOS app against the version that is currently available in the App Store.

 If a new version is available, an alert can be presented to the user informing them of the newer version, and giving them the option to update the application.
-Alternatively, Siren can notify your app programmatically, so that you can inform the user through a custom UI if you so chose.
+Alternatively, Siren can notify your app programmatically, enabling you to inform the user through alternative means, such as a custom interface.

 - Siren is built to work with the [**Semantic Versioning**](http://semver.org/) system.
 - Siren is a Swift language port of [**Harpy**](http://github.com/ArtSabintsev/Harpy), an Objective-C library that achieves the same functionality.
 - Siren is actively maintained by [**Arthur Sabintsev**](http://github.com/ArtSabintsev) and [**Aaron Brager**](http://twitter.com/getaaron).

 ### Changelog
-#### 0.1.0
+#### 0.1.1
-- Initial development launch
+- Changed CocoaPods deployment target to iOS 8 due to [this post](https://github.com/CocoaPods/swift/issues/22#issuecomment-69108855).

 ### Features
 - [x] CocoaPods Support